CygnusBorjigin/CS411-group-project/docs/user stories/Account_creation_story.md

-As a user, I want to be able to log in to my account.
-    The user should see a login page that prompts them to enter the username/email and a password.
-When entering their password, the user can choose whether it is visible or not while typing it.
-After entering the users login information, they should be able to click a submit, or log-in, button.
-If the user is found, they will be directed to the app's home page.
-If the user is not found, they will be notified that they entered a wrong username and password.

 As a logged in user, I want to add friends to my profile, so that I can determine what movie to watch with them.
 Within the social tab of the app, there is a search box to find other users.
 If the user does not exist, it will display “Not Found.”
 If the user does exist, there is a button to add them as a friend on their profile.
 Once user A adds user B as a friend, user B would need to accept the request in order for them to be connected.
 If user B rejects the request, then user A would need to submit another request if they would like to try connecting again.